 WHAT OUR GREEN COFFEE IMPORTER SAYS!

 Costa Rican coffees set the standard for washed (wet processed) bright Central American coffees in both the bean and at the mill.
 They are exceptionally high grown in amazing volcanic soil.
 These two factors come together to produce a very bright and very clean cup.
 The best Costas are the cups that develop a bit of berry fruitiness to compliment the straight-out brightness.
-Costa Rican coffees serve as an excellent bright single origin coffee and will definitely add life to various blends.
+These coffees serve as an excellent bright single origin coffee and will definitely add life to various blends.
 Additionally, these slower grown, dense, high altitude beans can take the heat of a French roast.

 The many different regions of Costa Rica produced coffees with subtle, but distinct, differences in the cup.